batmen-lab/diamond/README.md

 ## Dataset

 Please unzip the `data.zip` file and put the `data` directory in the same directory as the `src` directory.
+Simulated data is automatically generated using the scripts in the `src/simulation` directory.

 ## Example Notebook